elifriedman/command_line_chatgpt/README.md

 # Big News!

-# Command Line ChatGPT Bot
+# ChatGPT

-This is a simple chat-bot that uses the OpenAI ChatGPT API.
+This is a command-line tool for controlling ChatGPT, a large language model trained by OpenAI.
+ChatGPT can generate human-like text in response to prompts.

 # Setup

+## Environment
 Make sure you have python3 installed:

 ```